Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Results and Discussion

 \section{Results and Discussion}

 In this section, we show the results of doing mock inference with our machinery as described in Section~\ref{sec:neural-nets} and compare them with a summary-based approach (see Section~\ref{sub:summaries} for more details on the summaries used).
 We investigate a few different test scenarios for establishing robustness of our inference pipeline.
+For each test case, we quantify our results in two chief metrics:\\ (i) precision, in terms of the area of posterior contours as a figure of merit (FoM), \\ and (ii) accuracy, in terms of a reduced $\chi^2$, \\ where $\mathbf{\Delta}_i = (\pi_i - \hat{\pi})$ is a point in the posterior MCMC sample, $\mathbf{C}$ is a covariance matrix of $\pi$ estimated from the posterior sample and the average $\langle \rangle$ is taken over the entire sample.
+Note that in the two-parameter case, the area of the posterior contours is proportional to $\sqrt{\vert \mathbf{C} \vert}$.
+We expect that the FoM improves when including more information (about the parameters of interest) in the underlying summary statistic from the transmission field, since the constraints get tighter (contours smaller) as a consequence.
+A smaller value of $\delta \chi^2_\mathrm{r}$ implies a more accurate recovery of the true parameters.

-We consider a test set of spectra that are distinct from those used in training and validation to evaluate the performance of our inference pipeline for previously unseen data (note that we build the likelihood model for {\sansa} using the validation set).
-This set consists of 4,000 spectra for a given underlying true thermal model $(\hat{T}_0, \hat{\gamma})$.
-In \autoref{fig:scatter_gaussian_posterior_contours}, we show the output scatter of point estimates by {\sansa} for the fiducial TDR, $\hat{T}_0 = 10104.15$ K and $\hat{\gamma} = 1.58$, with contours of 68\% and 95\% probability (note that this model is off the training grid, as shown in \autoref{fig:orthogrid_space}).
-For comparison, we also plot the posterior contours (obtained by {\sansa} following the strategy outlined in Section~\ref{sub:lyanna-overview}), inflated to emulate the uncertainty equivalent of one input spectrum.
+First, we consider a test set of spectra that are distinct from those used in training and validation to evaluate the performance of our inference pipeline for previously unseen data (recall that we build the likelihood model for {\sansa} using the validation set).
+This set consists of 4,000 spectra for the underlying true (fiducial) thermal model, $\hat{T}_0 = 10104.15$ K and $\hat{\gamma} = 1.58$ (note that this model is off the training grid, as shown in \autoref{fig:orthogrid_space}, affording us a test of the machinery's performance off-grid).
+To distinguish this set with the other test sets in the following, we call it the ``original'' set hereinafter.
+In \autoref{fig:scatter_gaussian_posterior_contours}, we show the output scatter of point estimates by {\sansa} for the original test set, with contours of 68\% and 95\% probability.
+For comparison, we also plot the posterior contours (obtained by {\sansa} following the strategy outlined in Section~\ref{sub:lyanna-overview}), inflated to emulate the uncertainty equivalent to one input spectrum.
 A very good agreement is observed between both the cases, suggesting that a cubic-spline interpolation of the scatter covariance is a sufficiently good emulator for a likelihood analysis as discussed in Section~\ref{sub:lyanna-inference}.